How to Stretch and Challenge More Able Pupils in KS2 Maths

 But making sure our teaching allows pupils at every level (from ‘most able’ to ‘least able’) to receive the right challenges to ensure they grow and soar as mathematicians’ is what we should constantly challenge ourselves with as teachers.

 Liked this?
-Check out our most popular blog on the Mastery classroom: The Beginner’s Guide to Becoming a Maths Mastery Expert.
+Check out our most popular blog on the Mastery classroom – Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning.